psd-tools/psd-tools/README.rst

 psd-tools2
 ==========

+``psd-tools2`` is a package for reading Adobe Photoshop PSD files as described in specification_ to Python data structures.

 This is a fork of psd-tools_ that adds a couple of enhancements to the original version.

-``psd-tools2`` is a package for reading Adobe Photoshop PSD files (as described in specification_) to Python data structures.

 .. _specification: https://www.adobe.com/devnet-apps/photoshop/fileformatashtml/PhotoshopFileFormats.htm